FanaticPythoner/pyMagicBytes/README.md

 # Installation

 - Download the repository

+- Install the requirement of the requests library (if you don't already have it) by calling the "pip install -r requirements.txt" command.

 - Use the sample code below [*Usage / Code Sample*](https://github.com/FanaticPythoner/pyMagicBytes#usage--code-sample-) in the [*FileObject*](https://github.com/FanaticPythoner/pyMagicBytes#fileobject-class) class below as an example.
 Enjoy.